xen0n/shengloong/README.md

 ![GitHub license info](https://img.shields.io/github/license/xen0n/shengloong)

-**昇龍** upgrades your LoongArch system with outdated glibc symbol version *in-place*, to a newer symbol version, so you don't have to re-install from scratch.
+**昇龍** upgrades your LoongArch system with outdated glibc symbol version *in-place*, to a newer symbol version, so you don't have to re-install from scratch if glibc 2.36 is released but without the LoongArch port upstreamed.
-For everyone else this is pretty much useless.
+For everyone else this is pretty much useless, and the project is bound to be obsoleted in a year or two, after the LoongArch port goes upstream making the ABI stable.

 **昇龍** (Simplified Chinese: 升龙) means "rising dragon", also literally "upgrade loong", which is exactly what this tool does.